 Except where the application is by a step parent in which case a medical report is not required, the social worker will check that the applicants(s) and the child have received a medical examination before the adoption application is submitted to the Court.

 If medical examinations are required, the social worker will provide the applicants with the relevant CoramBAAF medical forms for completion.
 These should be submitted to the Court with the adoption application and the Court will send copies to the local authority when a Court report is requested (see Section 6, Court Request for Report).
 The reports do not need to go to the adoption agency’s medical adviser.

 4. Other Checks

 On receipt of the notification of intention to apply to adopt, the social worker should arrange a Disclosure and Barring Service check on the applicants and any member of the household aged 18 or over.
-Consent should also be obtained for checks to be carried out with the local authority and the NSPCC - and the necessary checks should be made (LADO and client index, LAS (Liquid Logic), school reference, personal references and previous partner reference.
+Consent should also be obtained for checks to be carried out with the local authority and the necessary checks should be made (LADO and client index, LAS (Liquid Logic), school reference, personal references and previous partner reference.
 The birth parent letter and adult children references can be sent once the allocated social worker has met with the family).

 5. Local Authority Duty to Supervise Child in Private Fostering Cases

-On receipt of a notification in relation to a child who comes within the definition of Privately Fostered, the social worker must ensure that the child is supervised until an Adoption Order is made in accordance with the Private Fostering Procedure, except that, where the child is already known to the local authority, the requirements under the Private Fostering Regulations as to the initial visit to the placement will not apply.
+On receipt of a notification in relation to a child who comes within the definition of Privately Fostered, the social worker must ensure that the child is supervised until an Adoption Order is made in accordance with the Private Fostering Procedure, except that, where the child is already known to the Local Authority, the requirements under the Private Fostering Regulations as to the initial visit to the placement will not apply.

 The aim of the supervision is: